portainer/kubernetes-beta/README.md

 ## Why do I need to reconfigure Portainer each time it is restarted?

-In this current stage, we do not provide an easy way to persist Portainer data via your cluster storage.
-If you wish to do so, you need to manually edit the deployment instructions to persist the `/data` container folder.
+In the BETA, we have not configured Portainer to persist its configuration.
+This is, in part, to discourage its use in Production environments.
+However, if you wish to persist the data, you need to manually edit the deployment instructions to persist the `/data` container folder.

-## Why am I not seeing all the stuff running inside my cluster in the Applications list?
+## Why am I not seeing all the deployed applications running inside my cluster in the Applications list?

-In this current stage, Applications will only display the following Kubernetes workloads: **Deployments**, **StatefulSets** and **DaemonSets**.
+In this current BETA, Applications will only display the following Kubernetes workloads: **Deployments**, **StatefulSets** and **DaemonSets**.

 We'll add support for isolated pods in a future version.